gromacs/releng/docs/jenkins-config.rst

 builds to agents:

 pipeline-master
-  Used to run general steps in workflow jobs that do not do any lengthy processing (except for source code checkouts).
+  Used to run general steps in pipeline jobs that do not do any lengthy processing (except for source code checkouts).
 These could in principle run anywhere, but limiting them to a subset of the nodes reduces the number of workspaces used.
 This reduces disk space use, and each time a new workspace